Discover a secret season on a Mackinac Island fall vacation, when autumn color and quietude prevail (and so do deals galore).

 Those who’ve always wanted to try the Lighthouse Suite at Hotel Iroquois but didn’t want to spring for the rate might want to head there October 14–19, when the room’s offered at half off.
 For more: mackinacisland.org/monthly-specials.

-This article was published in October 2012 issue of Traverse, Northern Michigan’s Magazine.
+This article was published in the October 2012 issue of Traverse, Northern Michigan’s Magazine.
+Get your copy.